Continuing your care at home

 For more information, please call 916-734-2458 (4-2458 from a hospital phone).

 Patients who have established outpatient care with any UC Davis physician can use MyChart® (Epic Systems Corporation).
-The free web-based system allows you to communicate with your care team, request appointments or refills and access medical records.
+The free web-based system allows you to communicate with your care team, request appointments or refills, access medical records, view billing statements and make payment on your bills.
 MyChart® is not available during your hospital stay.